alicemunsal/dohex/DoHex2.md

 ## Project Structure

 Well organized and consistent project structure reduces developer cognitive load and development time, increases readability and maintainability.
 Also it reflects your architectural decisions and designs.
-Thus it can help you to reduce the model-code gap[^5]
+Therefore it can help you to reduce the model-code gap[^5]

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-structure.png)